BlightG/Langchain/README.md

 # LangChain

-This repository is an implementation using langchain and a two models from huging face to create a CLI tool that can create SQL queries or translate a given SQL query
+This repository is an implementation using langchain and a two models from huging face to create a CLI tool that can create SQL queries or translate a given SQL query you can also use view the tools application on the google colab workbook attached in the repository

 to start the CLI tool